tnipen/tnipen.github.io/_posts/2020-05-22-titanlib-gridpp.markdown

 # Ensemble mode

-Gridpp also supports an Ensemble-based Statistical Interpolation (EnSI; Lussana et al 2019) scheme that takes uses spatial structure information from an ensemble of NWP model runs.
+Gridpp also supports an Ensemble-based Statistical Interpolation (EnSI; Lussana et al. 2019) scheme that takes uses spatial structure information from an ensemble of NWP model runs.
+This is the method used in the operational temperature analyses used on Yr.no, as described by Nipen et al. 2020.
 To test this, you need to load the full ensemble and ensure that the ensemble dimension is at the end.
 Also note that EnSI requires the specification of the observation variance (`psigmas`).

 {% highlight python %}